Genesis 1 — Page one of everything, and it starts with a voice

 Evening came, then morning — the third day.

 Two creative acts in one day.
-First the stage — land and sea separated, each in its place.
+First the stage — land and sea separated.
 Then the first life: plants, trees, seeds.
 And notice the phrase "according to its kind."
-There's an order built into creation from the very start.
-Apple trees produce apples.
-Oak trees produce oaks.
+There's an order built into from the start.
 Everything has a design embedded in it.
-The next time you eat a piece of fruit, you're holding something that traces back to this moment.

 Day four.
 God looked at the expanse he'd made on day two and filled it: